 In mid September, approximately 30 practitioners, several Justices and Court personnel participated in the inaugural training session for the Suffolk County’s Commercial Division Mediation Program.
 The training, which consisted of 24 hours over three days, was presented by Simeon Baum, Esq. and Stephen Hochman, Esq., conducted at the Suffolk County Bar Association, and provided an examination of mediation principles and techniques.
-The Program provided participants with an opportunity to “explore the differences between facilitative and evaluative or directive approaches in mediation, both from a practical and ethical perspective [and discussed] the advantages and disadvantages of these styles, [all the while permitting the participants to] focus on experimental learning through role plays and dialogue to help prepare [the participant] for the real world of commercial mediation.”1 To supplement the lecture and program material, the training session was enhanced by a hands-on participation wherein each attendant, whether attorney, Justice or Court personnel, assumed the role of a Mediator, a plaintiff, a defendant and their respective counsel, at one of the role-playing sessions, thereby providing the opportunity to hone the recently acquired theory and skills.
+The Program provided participants with an opportunity to “explore the differences between facilitative and evaluative or directive approaches in mediation, both from a practical and ethical perspective [and discussed] the advantages and disadvantages of these styles, [all the while permitting the participants to] focus on experimental learning through role plays and dialogue to help prepare [the participant] for the real world of commercial mediation.” ((Suffolk County Commercial Division Mediation Training Manual, An Overview of the Course, at 2.))
+To supplement the lecture and program material, the training session was enhanced by a hands-on participation wherein each attendant, whether attorney, Justice or Court personnel, assumed the role of a Mediator, a plaintiff, a defendant and their respective counsel, at one of the role-playing sessions, thereby providing the opportunity to hone the recently acquired theory and skills.
 The program will be followed early next year with an additional 16 hours of Commercial Division topic specific training.

 The Mediation Program